MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ### Parameters

 Provide **either** id **or** logical\_name with name to select the Dataverse view to load.
-If neither is provided, and the entityview tag is nested within an entitylist tag, the default view of the enclosing entitylist will be loaded.
+If neither is provided, and the entityview tag is nested within an entitylist tag, the default view of the enclosing entitylist is loaded.

 **id**